MACGREGOR, MACMURRAY, MCMURRAY, MCMURREY, MCMURRY, MORAH, MORAY, MORRAH, MORRAY, MORROW, MURE, MURRAH, MURRAY, MURREF, MURRIE, MURROW, SUTHERLAND

 The nick name Freskyn means -curly or frizzy haired person.

-This family may also have originated in the vicinity of Friesland as stated.
+This family may also have originated in the vicinity of Friesland as stated above.
 There is also a possibility that Freskyn's arrival in Scotland was via England whereby Flemish settlers were expelled from London by the English King during this era.
-Many arguably arrived in Britain due to massive destructive flooding and land loss accordingly , in the Netherlands-Holland-Noord area during this era (1134; 1163; 1170; & 1196).
+Many arguably arrived in Britain due to massive destructive flooding and land loss accordingly in the Netherlands-Holland-Noord area during this era (1134; 1163; 1170; & 1196).
 Over 60,000 lives were said to have been lost during one such inundation alone in 1212 with another 36,000 lives lost seven years later in 1219 AD.
-Various researchers over time have in juxtaposition, argued that the Freskin family is NOT Flemish at all, but rather are descendants of ancient Gaelic Scots.
+Various researchers over time have in juxtaposition, argued that the Freskyn family is NOT Flemish at all, but rather are descendants of ancient Gaelic Scots.

 a) Strathbroch in West Lothinan near Uphill and the present day Edinburgh Airport near to Broxburn (BrookBurn).

 b) Duffus "Dufhus" in Moray near Elgin & Lossiemouth, including Inshkiel, Kintrae & Rosile.
-An area the including Ross Shire; Inverness Shire to Skye & Nairn.
+An area including Ross Shire; Inverness Shire to Skye & Nairn.

 c) Bothwell in Lanarkshire later- granted to Grandsons by ruling monarch.

-There is historical evidence that the Freskyn family were said to have historically split into two branches initially, after either Freskyn or his son William intermarried with the ancient Royal House of Moray (Johannah?): A basic description of this family can be found
+As noted, there is historical evidence that the Freskyn family were said to have historically split into two branches initially, after either Freskyn or his son William intermarried with the ancient Royal House of Moray (Johannah?): A basic description of this family can be found

 a) the branch of Son William de Moravia taking the surname Moray.. " Wilhelmus filius Frisgin".

-b) The branch of son or grandson Hugo -Hugh de Moravia -progenitor of Lairds of Clan Sutherland - The oldest EARLDOM in Britain!
+b) The branch of son or grandson Hugo -Hugh de Moravia -progenitor of Lairds of Clan Sutherland - The oldest Earldom in Britain!

 c) The branch of son or Grandson of Freskyn- Andrew Bishop of Moray.